-If the designated bag is severely damaged to the extent that waste escapes or protrudes from the designated bag and it is no longer "wrapped in a designated bag", cleansing workers are required to properly wrap the waste in a designated bag before handing it over the waste to the FEHD, the FEHD's contractors or PWCs using RCVs with rear compactors.
+If the designated bag is severely damaged to the extent that waste escapes or protrudes from the designated bag and it is no longer "wrapped in a designated bag", cleansing workers are required to properly wrap the waste in a designated bag before handing it over the waste to the FEHD or waste collectors.

-11. Is it illegal when cleansing workers accidentally damage the designated bags or designated labels during normal handling and transportation?
+II.
+Is it illegal if cleansing workers accidentally damage the designated bags or designated labels during normal handling and transportation?
 Moreover, is it illegal for cleansing workers to handle waste of which the designated bags are damaged during normal handling and transportation (e.g., dropping from refuse chutes) or the designated labels are damaged/detached during the said processes?
-Are cleansing workers required to properly wrap NCW in designated bags or affix with designated labels again before depositing that waste onto the vehicles of the FEHD, the FEHD's contractors or PWCs using RCVs with rear compactors?
+Are cleansing workers required to properly wrap NCW in designated bags or affix with designated labels again before depositing that waste onto the vehicles of the FEHD or waste collectors?

-If cleansing workers accidentally damage designated bags or designated labels during normal handling and transportation, it may render the concerned waste falling within the definition of NCW26 (i.e., "municipal solid waste that neither is properly wrapped in a designated bag nor has a designated label attached to it", see footnote 18).
+If cleansing workers accidentally damage designated bags or designated labels during normal handling and transportation, it may render the concerned waste falling within the definition of NCW25 (i.e., "municipal solid waste that neither is properly wrapped in a designated bag nor has a designated label attached to it", see footnote 18).

 However, as mentioned in Question 8, generally speaking, cleansing workers will not commit any offence when depositing NCW pending to be handled at the communal waste reception areas, and they can continue to handle waste that escaped from designated bags which have been damaged during normal handling and transportation, or waste with its designated labels detached during normal handling and transportation, including delivering the waste from the bottom of refuse chutes to a designated location for collection by RCVs.
-However, cleansing workers should properly wrap such waste in designated bags or affix with new designated labels before handing it over to the FEHD, the FEHD's contractors or PWCs using RCVs with rear compactors.
+However, cleansing workers should properly wrap such waste in designated bags or affix with new designated labels before handing it over to the FEHD or waste collectors.
 Otherwise, they may commit an offence.

-Generally speaking, the workers of the FEHD, the FEHD's contractors or PWCs using RCVs with rear compactors will check whether the waste is properly wrapped in designated bags/ affixed with designated labels and reject waste which is not properly wrapped in designated bags/ affixed with designated labels.
-However, the law stipulates that when NCW escapes from a designated bag that has been damaged or unfastened during the compaction of the designated bag by a device designed for compacting waste or when the designated bag is deposited into a refuse chute, a statutory defence can be established (please see Section 2.4 for the details of statutory defences)27.
-Therefore, if some waste has been properly wrapped in designated bags and the waste escapes from the designated bags damaged in refuse chutes or during compaction, the staff of the FEHD, the FEHD's contractors or PWCs may still collect the waste, depending on the actual circumstances, without requiring the cleansing workers to properly wrap the waste in designated bags again.
+Generally speaking, the workers of the FEHD or waste collectors will check whether the waste is properly wrapped in designated bags/affixed with designated labels and reject waste which is not properly wrapped in designated bags/affixed with designated labels.
+However, the law stipulates that when NCW escapes from a designated bag that has been damaged or unfastened during the compaction of the designated bag by a device designed for compacting waste or when the designated bag is deposited into a refuse chute, a statutory defence can be established (please see Section 2.4 for the details of statutory defences)26.
+Therefore, if some waste has been properly wrapped in designated bags and the waste escapes from the designated bags damaged in refuse chutes or during compaction, the staff of the FEHD or waste collectors may still collect the waste, depending on the actual circumstances, without requiring the cleansing workers to properly wrap the waste in designated bags again.